zeroc-ice/ice-demos/cpp11/README.md

 first restore can take a long time; subsequent restores on the same computer are faster as they use the local NuGet cache.

-Then select your target configuration (Debug or Release), and platform (Win32, x64 or ARM).
+Then select your target configuration (Debug or Release), and platform (Win32 or x64).
 Right click on the desired demo in the Solution Explorer window and select `Build`.

 #### Building the demos using an Ice source build: